christophpickl/derbauer/doc/Military.md

 ## Attack

+* lowers karma
 * choose target:
-    1. wildlings
-    1. empire
-    1. ... other countries ...?
+    * leveld: wildlings, village, town, ... city, empire
-        * display relationship (requires diplomacy)
+    * other countries? display relationship (requires diplomacy)
+    * each different target will have different (static) amount of armies
+    * if successfully attacked highest level target, next level target is enabled
+* choose how many units to send
 * gain **loot**
     1. wildlings: +food, +people, -gold, 0 land
     1. empire: avg food, -people, +gold, -land
 * when can attacks happen?
     1. during turn as it is now
     1. only at end of turn